apache/incubator-devlake-website/docs/Configuration/GitHub.md

 ## Step 1 - Add Data Connections

-On the Connections page, you can select GitHub and create a new connection or it.
+On the Connections page, you can select GitHub and create a new connection on it.

 ### Step 1.1 - Authentication
 ![github-add-data-connections](images/github-create-a-connection.png)